I was made by a goblin who was at the height of his career when he created me.

 I got a real kick out of making the earth look smaller and smaller, and getting it all in my glass, but then one day, I got too high, and I exploded.

-The goblin couldn’t be more pleased.
+My goblin creator could not be more pleased.

 Goblin’s Mirror in The Snow Queen, Hans Christian Andersen.
 Illustrations by A.W.
 Bayes and H.J.
 Ford.